Heartfield serial numbers consist of one letter followed by 5 numbers.

 Some Fender-branded Prophecy basses seem to adhere to the Fender Japan serial numbers scheme.
 These feature one letter (O, P and S have been seen so far) followed by six numbers.
 Officially, Oxxxxxx and Pxxxxxx are supposed to date to 1993-1994, Sxxxxxx to 1994-1995.
 By then Heartfield production had already ceased.
 It is not unlikely that Prophecy basses were produced for another few years (although not quite like the Elans and DRs that are currently still made under Fujigen's own FGN brand).
 These are not included in the Heartfield Guitars serial numbers database.

-Although it is tempting if you look at the similarities between some near-the-same-serial-number runs of the same type of instruments, it might not be correct to include that serial numbers were assigned consecutively.
+Although it is tempting if you look at the similarities between some near-the-same-serial-number runs of the same type of instruments, it might not be correct to conclude that serial numbers were assigned consecutively.
+As far as Fender serial number scheme instruments are concerned, this statement is even more valid.